“Zoom in.”

 “This donation helped us modernize our labs and provide all new opportunities for our students,” Ruzycki said.
 “It isn’t just the big-dollar items that bring us to new levels.
 The filament printer is making a difference in our 3D printing opportunities.”

 For everyday users of computers, this pattern means nothing.
-However, for the performance of the LCD it plays an important role in how the liquid crystal flows and creates the light on the screen.
+However, for the performance of the LCD, it plays an important role in how the liquid crystal flows and creates the light on the screen.

 Pretty cool, indeed.

-In addition, some of the newest equipment being used in classes and among design teams are the host of 3D printers which span the range of current methods including filament printers, stereolithography printers (SLA) and fused deposition printers.
+In addition, some of the newest equipment being used in classes and among design teams are the host of 3D printers, which span the range of current methods, including filament printers, stereolithography printers (SLA), and fused deposition printers.

-“Next we are hoping to get 3D printers that allow metal and ceramic printing,” Ruzycki said.
+“Next, we are hoping to get 3D printers that allow metal and ceramic printing,” Ruzycki said.

-The student lab fees help pay for this equipment, so the students can see where their money goes and make good use it.
+The student lab fees help pay for this equipment, so the students can see where their money goes and make good use of it.
 However, the fees don’t completely fund all the needs.
 The SEM cost alone was about $150,000.

 “We are preparing students to be the next generation of engineers, and having a welcoming space and the proper equipment is essential for teaching them technical and professional skills and training them for future careers as materials scientists and engineers,” Ruzycki said.